dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 **Disaggregation:**

-In the computation,sub-indicator 15.4.2a is disaggregated by the 10 SEEA classes based on UN Statistical Division (2014).Both of these sub-indicators are disaggregated by mountain bioclimatic belts as defined by Körner et al. (2011).
+In the computation,sub-indicator 15.4.2a is disaggregated by the 10 SEEA classes based on UN Statistical Division (2014).

+Both sub-indicators  A and B are disaggregated by mountain bioclimatic belts as defined by Körner et al. (2011).
 Those values are reported both as proportions (percent) and area (in square kilometres)

 More detailed information on the overall conceptual framework of the indicator is available in the `indicator's metadata <https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf>`_.